-Under the leadership of Rev. Edward A. Malloy, C.S.C. from 1987 to 2005, the University continued to grow in stature.
-Endowed faculty positions grew to more than 200, the student body became one of the 20 most selective in the nation.
+Under the leadership of Rev. Edward A. Malloy, C.S.C., from 1987 to 2005, the University continued to grow in stature.
+Endowed faculty positions grew to more than 200, and the student body became one of the 20 most selective in the nation.

 Rev. John I. Jenkins, C.S.C., a professor of philosophy, became Notre Dame's 17th president on July 1, 2005.
 His presidency to date has focused on enhancing the University’s research activity while maintaining excellence in undergraduate education and serving the Catholic Church.

 Rev. Andrew Morrissey, C.S.C.

 Rev. John J. Cavanaugh, C.S.C.